fherb2/wildlifeRecords2Hdf/README.md

 **If you are thinking about how you or your workgroup should store a large amount of sound or/and image data for subsequent analysis,** then this module could be the answer.
 The module also provides methods to work with this data directly with the [opensoundscape](https://opensoundscape.org) module for analysis.

-## Typical use cases and usefulness of a software solution for which the Python module will be made
+## Typical use cases for which the Python module will be made

 ### Environmental sound recording